SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 Grimes went to some effort to calibrate his model against 3 well-known real-world conspiracies that were actually revealed, to see if the parameter fits made any sense:
-1. _The US National Security Agency's PRISM scandal:_ It's actually illegal for them to spy on US citizens inside the US, but they did it anyway on the theory that their usually excellent operational security could keep it secret, and keeping illegality undiscovered was as good as being legal.
-It was exposed by Edward Snowden.
+1. _The US National Security Agency's PRISM scandal:_ It's actually illegal for them to spy on US citizens inside the US.
+But they did it anyway, on the theory that their usually excellent operational security could keep it secret, and keeping illegality undiscovered was as good as being legal.
+It was exposed by Edward Snowden.  (_Hint:_ if the NSA's opsec was not up to the task, why is your conspiracy likely to do better?)
 2. _The Tuskeegee syphilis experiment:_ From 1932 to about 1970, the US Public Health Service
    found a number of black men with syphilis, kept it secret from them, and withheld treatment "in order to study the disease".
 This is one of the reasons, quite